Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington State Stats and Trends

-- When Washington State puts up more than 18.9 points, it is 4-2 against the spread and 4-2 overall.
+- Washington State is 4-2 against the spread and 4-2 overall in games when it records more than 18.9 points.

-- When Washington State picks up more than 321.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- Washington State is 4-2 against the spread and 4-2 overall when the team picks up more than 321.3 yards.

 - The Cougars have turned the ball over 13 times this season, two more turnovers than the Sun Devils have forced (11).